Programme

 2. Response

 Each student will be a respondent during two presentations.
-A respondent should try to find the main problems in the research project and give useful feedback on research questions, concepts, methodology, ethics… Next to that, he/she can give the presenter some challenging insights from his/her own field of expertise.
+A respondent should try to find the main problems in the research project and give useful feedback on research questions, concepts, methodology, ethics… Next to that, they can give the presenter some challenging insights from their own field of expertise.
 The scientific committee matches the presenters and the respondents based on research topic, discipline and research phase.
 In order to prepare thoroughly for this assignment, the detailed schedule and syllabus will be made available online by mid-July.

 Sunday